 - 3. Add items that can be picked up and dropped. - 4.
 Add a more robust vocabulary to the parser for example recognize run, skip, or swim rather then just go.
 You could extend the json to require a particular type of movement. - 5.
-Additionally, if you are feeling creative and want to write your own JSON description to share with the class (use good judgment of what is appropriate), send Prof. Evans a copy and he'll post the ones he receives at: https://courses.engr.illinois.edu/cs126/adventure
+Additionally, if you are feeling creative and want to write your own JSON description to share with the class (use good judgment of what is appropriate), email cs126sp190gmail.com a copy of the JSON and after brief review for content we will post them at: https://courses.engr.illinois.edu/cs126/adventure